IDMNYU/DM6193-Web-Studio-SU15/dm6193_projects.md

 **You will do one of the following sets of projects (either the beginner track or intermediate/advanced track), NOT both.**

+**All Triterms and Final Websites must be uploaded to a web server (i.e. live).
+You can NOT show local copies on the triterm and final dates.**

 ### PROJECTS for BEGINNERS

 <table>